-We consider workers' consultation and participation in hazard identification, analysing and mitigating risks, and investigating incidents critical part in promoting our safety culture.
-We have established procedures to investigate each incident to determine corrective actions.
+It is critical that we involve employees in the ongoing development our health and safety policies and all related activities, through consultation and participation in hazard identification, analysing and mitigating risks, and investigating incidents.
+For any incidents that occur, we have established procedures to fully investigate and determine corrective actions.

-GDS has a dedicated Health and Safety Committee, comprising of employee representatives from various departments who participate in the development and monitoring of our health and safety programmes.
+Our dedicated Health and Safety Committee, comprising of employee representatives from various departments, participate in the development and monitoring of our health and safety programmes.
 We regularly engage and train our employees in safe work practices, and we ensure that the relevant employees renew their safe work certifications on a timely basis where applicable.